Inspection Test Plan

 An inspection test plan (ITP) is a project document that is usually prepared by a quality engineer.
 It sets down the program of inspections, tests, and surveys needed for each specified work or materials of the project.
 Having an inspection test plan protects the business from costly mistakes, and ensures the consistency and quality of the project output.
 It also satisfies the requirements stated in the ISO 9001 standard in relation to control of production and service provision.

 Health and safety is a serious issue in the construction industry.
-In 2018, there are a reported number of 1,008 fatal work injuries in construction in the US.
+In 2022, there are a reported number of 1,008 fatal work injuries in construction in the US.
 This is why it’s integral for construction businesses to establish safety programs, to ensure safety and the quality of the project.
-Below are 5 of the common pitfalls that construction businesses face:
+Below are 5 Construction Pitfalls that are Avoided with an Inspection and Test Plan

 These pitfalls can be easily avoided if a quality system such as an inspection and test plan is present.
 It is good practice to have one prepared before starting the works as it will provide the construction business and its client a clear and concise plan in managing inspection and test activities that will provide quality assurance, control, and documented evidence of constructed works.